kodi-pvr/pvr.vuplus/README.md

     - `Wakeup, then standby` - Similar to standby but first sends a wakeup command.
 Can be useful if you want to ensure all streams have stopped.
 Note: if you use CEC this could cause your TV to wake.
 * **Custom live TV timeout (0 to use default)**: The timemout to use when trying to read live streams.
 Default for live streams is 0.
 Default for timeshifting is 10 seconds.
 * **Stream read chunk size**: The chunk size used by Kodi for streams.
 Default 0 to leave it to Kodi to decide.
+* **Ignore debug logging in debug mode**: Debug log statements will not be displayed for the addon even though debug logging is enabled in Kodi.
+This can be useful when trying to debug an issue in Kodi which is not addon related.
 * **Enable debug logging in normal mode**: Debug log statements will display for the addon even though debug logging may not be enabled in Kodi.
 Note that all debug log statements will display at NOTICE level.
 * **Enable trace logging in debug mode**: Very detailed and verbose log statements will display in addition to standard debug statements.
 If enabled along with `Enable debug logging in normal mode` both trace and debug will display without debug logging enabled.
 In this case both debug and trace log statements will display at NOTICE level.